Disappearance of Kristen Modafferi: Search efforts

 Modafferi's parents then flew to San Francisco on Friday, June 27, and reported their daughter missing to the Oakland Police Department.
-Law enforcement however, initially considering Modafferi a runaway, did not begin investigating the disappearance until Monday, June 30.
+However, law enforcement initially considered Modafferi a runaway, and did not begin investigating her disappearance until Monday, June 30.
 A $50,000 reward was set for any information leading to Modafferi's return, and a private investigator was hired by the Modafferi family.
 Police bloodhounds traced Modafferi's scent to the Muni 38 Geary bus from a bus stop outside the Galleria.
 Her trail was also noted by the bloodhounds near the end of the bus route at Sutro Heights Park, but her scent was lost near there.

 The Modafferis found a Bay Guardian newspaper stuffed in a trash can in Kristen's room with a personal ad circled, which read: "FRIENDS: Female seeking friends to share activities, who enjoy music, photography, working out, walks, coffee, or simply the beach, exploring the Bay area!
 Interested, call me."
 Law enforcement was unable to locate the individual who had placed the ad, as the newspaper had purged their backlog for that week, and there is no indication that Modafferi responded to the ad.

 Jon Onuma

-On July 10, 1997, a man phoned KGO-TV claiming that Modafferi was murdered by two women and her body disposed of under a wooden bridge near Point Reyes.
+On July 10, 1997, a man phoned KGO-TV claiming that Modafferi was murdered by two lesbians after an affair and her body disposed of under a wooden bridge near Point Reyes.
 The caller was identified as thirty-six year old Jon Onuma, who lived near the Galleria.
 Onuma told police he had falsely implicated the women, as he felt they were conspiring to get his girlfriend, Jill Lampo, fired from her job at the local YMCA where they also worked.
 Onuma denied having ever met Modafferi.
 Searches of Onuma's apartment revealed "sizable" amounts of blood, though it was later determined by DNA testing to be that of a cat.
 It was discovered that Onuma had previously placed personal advertisements for women in the Bay Area and coerced them into sex.
 Onuma relocated to his native Hawaii in 1999.